The Choirboys (band)

-The Choirboys is an Australian hard rock and Australian pub rock band from Sydney formed as Choirboys in 1979 with mainstays Mark Gable on lead vocals, Ian Hulme on bass guitar, Brad Carr on lead guitar and Lindsay Tebbutt on drums.
+The Choirboys are an Australian hard rock and pub rock band from Sydney formed as Choirboys in 1979 with mainstays Mark Gable on lead vocals, Ian Hulme on bass guitar, Brad Carr on lead guitar and Lindsay Tebbutt on drums.
 In preparation for their second album Big Bad Noise in 1988, the band changed their name to The Choirboys.
 The band line-up saw many changes from 1983 to 2007, while releasing 8 studio albums.
 Their 1987 single "Run to Paradise" remains their biggest commercial success.

 Career

 Early years

 Choirboys formed in the Northern Beaches area of Sydney as a hard rock pub band in 1979.
 Original members were Brad Carr on lead guitar, Mark Gable on vocals, Ian Hulme on bass guitar and Lindsay Tebbutt on drums.

 In 1983, after one of their demos was sent to Albert Productions record producer George Young (ex-The Easybeats, older brother of Angus and Malcolm Young of AC/DC) they signed to Albert Records.
 Jim Manzie produced their self-titled debut album, Choirboys, which was released in July.
-The first single, "Never Gonna Die," followed in August and reached No. 30 on the Australian Kent Music Report Singles Chart.
+The first single, "Never Gonna Die" reached No. 30 on the Australian Kent Music Report Singles Chart.
 Australian TV and music personality Ian "Molly" Meldrum claimed the album was "destined to become an Aussie classic".
 They toured as support to The Angels and Rose Tattoo and then Cold Chisel invited Choirboys to support them on their Last Stand Tour.
 However in November, Gable's vocal cords had ruptured and they were unable to join that tour – they spent 1984 and 1985 in hiatus waiting for him to recover.